dje-dev/Ceres/README.md

 <img src="./images/CeresLogoLarge.png" width="436" height="275">

-# Ceres Project Update - October 2024
+# Ceres Project Update - November 2024

 ## Status
 The Ceres project has continued to progress since initial engine introduction at the end of 2020 and training pipeline introduction at the end of 2023.
 Most recently, Ceres made her public debut in tournaments at [TCEC](https://www.chessdom.com/leela-chess-zero-wins-tcec-swiss-7/), utilizing her own neural network.She placed 3rd, behind Leela Chess Zero and Stockfish 17.